 Even if you don’t have the authority to give that employee a raise, any recognition and appreciation you can bestow will go a long way in keeping them happy.

 Everyone has a soul, but many people who are serious at work tend to minimize that part of themselves.
 Being sincere and genuine doesn’t necessarily have to collide with having the proper authority to be respected.

 Sometimes, it’s easier to respect someone when you know they’re coming from a place of genuine concern, whether that concern is surrounding a deadline or a person.
 Be both understanding and firm at the same time.

 7. Empower Your Team

 In the history of the world, no one has ever been fond of feeling micromanaged.
-If you know you can trust team members to play to their own strengths with minimal intervention, you should let them.
+If you know you can trust team members to play to their strengths with minimal intervention, you should let them.

 Empowered employees feel more respected and important.
-They’ll become self-starters, and they’ll take initiative when you need them to.
+They’ll become self-starters, and they’ll take the initiative when you need them to.

 As long as you’re aware of the bigger picture and the small details simultaneously, you’ll find that becoming a great leader is something of a natural process.